SyntaxeQL/syntaxe/README.md

 });

 /*
-Object-like schema
+Object schema
 1. Extract the specified properties of each object in the array (id, login, type and site_admin)
-2. For each object, rename 'login' to 'username' - [as:"username"]
+2. For each object, rename 'login' as 'username' - [as:"username"]
 3. Return the first two entries - [first:2]
 */
 const olSchemaResult = await sx.query({